 Geographical changes associated with all Modifications

 A shift to recovery from capacity charges (rather than commodity).
-Some of this is covered in the DN analysis provide in Section xx.
+Some of this is covered in the DN analysis provided in Section xx.

 All recipients of the NTS charges will be impacted immediately.

 The regulated entities have a particular mechanism of how this is passed through.
 It can reasonably be assumed that other parties will pass this through immediately or very quickly.
 GDNs have a two year lag in when they can pass the costs on to customers (interest charges may come into play here).